parsleyhealth/recruiting/data-architect/README.md

   identifier.
 * HIPAA-compliant security and storage are required.

 Please identify any data gaps that would prevent the practice from accomplishing their goals, and suggest collection methods, systems or tools for acquiring that information.

-Additionally, the practice would appreciate any suggestions and plans for useful insights they have not yet considered.
+Additionally, the practice would appreciate any suggestions for useful insights or applications they have not yet considered.

 ## Output